Radinax/React-Personal-Blog-Gatsby/src/pages/9-redux-saga/index.md

   - App.js
   - index.js

 Wait...
 This looks more complicated!
-It sure does look like it, but its the same logic we did, we're just separating them.
+It sure does look like it, but it's the same logic we did, we're just separating them.
 Inside the **contacts/sagas folder** we will have the four worker sagas and inside index.js we will have the watcher saga for each of them and it will look like this:

 ![code](redux-saga-4.png)